How to Add Background and Overlay Foreground on PDFs in Java

 PdfDocument background = PdfDocument.renderHtmlAsPdf("<body style='background-color: cyan;'></body>");

-// Add the rendered background to all pages of the target PDF
+// Apply the background to all pages

 pdf.addBackgroundPdf(background);

-Why Use HTML to Create Backgrounds?
+Why Use HTML to Create PDF Backgrounds?

 import com.ironsoftware.ironpdf.*;